With six Olympic Games under his belt, he is an inspiration.

-One of Australia’s greatest rowers, James Tomkins is the only rower in history to win world championship titles in every sweep oar event.
-With six Olympic Games under his belt, James Tomkins is truly an inspiration.
+As one of the nation’s greatest rowers, James Tomkins is the only rower in history to win world championship titles in every sweep oar event.
+Having participated in six Olympic Games, James is a true inspiration to any audience.

-His achievements were recognised in 2010 when James was awarded the International Rowing community’s most prestigious award ‘The Thomas Keller’ medal.
+In 2010, James was awarded the International Rowing community’s most prestigious award ‘The Thomas Keller’ medal.

-In 1998 the Oarsome Foursome returned to international competition and rowed as a coxed four, winning gold at the World Championships in Cologne, heralding the champion crew’s return.
-At the same regatta, James teamed up with fellow crew member Nick Green to win gold in the coxed pairs.
+In 1998, the “Oarsome Foursome” returned to international competition and rowed, winning gold at the World Championships in Cologne.
+At the same regatta, James teamed up with Nick to win gold in the coxed pairs.

 In 2000, James teamed up with Matthew Long, and the pair competed and won James’ third consecutive medal at an Olympic Games.